memfault/interrupt/_posts/2024-08-27-memory-debugging.md

 ---
-title: How Memory Usage Patterns Can Derail Real-time Performance
+title: Preventing Real-Time Disruptions — Debugging an Inefficient Memory Usage Pattern
 description:
   A story about memory usage causing real-time performance issues in an audio system.